crusaderkarthik/Certificate-Vertification-Wordpress-Plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+<b>NOTE:</b> I am just contributing/helping to add features to this plugin.
+You can use this plugin for your internship students/course completion or for anything as per your wish.
+If you would like to have some customisations, just raise an issue/ticket, I will reply back asap.
 Admin can enter course certificate codes , and details in the panel and user can verify their certificate using the course code in the front end.

 == Description ==